krakend/krakend-documentation/backends/caching.md

   scope:
   - backend
 ---
-Caching allows you to **store backend responses in memory** to reduce the number of calls a user sends to the origin, reducing the network traffic and alleviating your services' pressure.
+Caching allows you to **store backend responses in memory** to reduce the number of calls a user sends to the origin, reducing the network traffic and alleviating the pressure on your services.

 KrakenD's caching approach is to store individual backend responses rather than aggregated content.
-Although it is a minor implementation detail, it is worth noticing that caching applies to traffic between KrakenD and your microservices, not between end-user and KrakenD.
+Although it is a minor implementation detail, it is worth noticing that caching applies to traffic between KrakenD and your microservices, not between the end user and KrakenD.

-The caching component is practically a flag, requiring you to mark the backends you want to cover by adding the `qos/httpcache` element in the backend section.
+The caching component adheres to the [RFC-7234](https://datatracker.ietf.org/doc/html/rfc7234) (HTTP/1.1 Caching) in its implementation, and all the internals follow the decisions based on the RFC, requiring you to mark the backends you want to cover by adding the `qos/httpcache` element in the backend section and not much else.

-When enabled, all responses from safe methods (`GET`, or `HEAD`) are cached in-memory.
-The cache key is based on the method, the final URL sent to the backend (the `url_pattern`) plus any additional parameters.
-The response is stored for the time the `Cache-Control` has defined.

-If you connect to a backend using `POST`, `DELETE`, `PUT`, or any other **unsafe method**, the cache layer is ignored and nothing is stored.

-When there is a `Range` header in the response, the caching layer is ignored too.

 {{< note title="Caching increases memory consumption" type="warning">}}
 Caching can significantly increase the load and memory consumption as the returned data is saved in memory **until its expiration period**.
 The size of the cache depends 100% on your backends.
 You will need to dimension your instance accordingly, and monitor its consumption!
 {{< /note >}}

+## What can you cache and for how long?
+You can only cache the `GET` method.
+If you connect to a backend using `POST`, `DELETE`, `PUT`, or any other **unsafe method**, the cache layer is ignored, and nothing is stored.
+The method that counts is the one used to connect to the backend, and not the one used in the endpoint, which might be different.

+The cache key is based on the method, the final URL sent to the backend (the `url_pattern`), plus any additional parameters.
+The response is stored for the time the `Cache-Control` has defined.

+The server sets no limit to the amount of content you will cache, and it is the developer's responsibility to calculate whether the dataset will fit in memory.
+Memory is filled as cacheable entries are requested.
+Stale content is replaced by fresh content when needed, but no algorithm allows using a dataset larger than the memory available.

 ## Cache configuration
 Enable the caching of the backend services in the `backend` section of your `krakend.json` with the middleware: